 Missing data: Newer companies just entering the online business world often lack customer data to make effective risk assessments.
 This means the risk of new customers is more difficult to assess.

 Tedious processes: Manual credit and identity checks can take a long time.
 Potential customers who want to complete an order often lack patience and abandon the purchase.

 Get more out of your payments with Mondu.

 Eliminate risks and increase sales

-It’s essential to offer invoice payments to as many buyers as possible to get the best out of your B2B webshop.
-Specialized BNPL payment providers like Mondu take on the risk of default by paying B2B companies after a transaction, even before the buyers have paid for their order.
+It’s essential to offer invoice payments to as many trade customers as possible to get the best out of your B2B online shop.
+Specialised BNPL payment providers like Mondu take on the risk of default by paying B2B companies after a transaction, even before the buyers have paid for their order.
 This enables you to enjoy more sales and better cash flow without risk.

-Mondu: Your expert for invoice payments in B2B webshops
+Mondu: Your expert for invoice payments in B2B online shops

 Central to the effectiveness of Mondu is the credit check that runs in real-time before the conclusion of every sale.
 Our intelligent risk management system also works in the background to protect against fraud.